Mono-Game/MonoGame.Samples/README.md

 * Android (Android)
 * iOS (iOS)

-> Note, to build a project for iOS or Mac, you will need a MAC.
+> **Note:** to build a project for iOS or Mac, you will need a MAC.
 They will build on Windows but cannot be published unless built on a Mac.

 For more details on the platforms supported by MonoGame, please see the [Platforms Guide](https://docs.monogame.net/articles/platforms/0_platforms.html) on the MonoGame Documentation site